Let's plan!

 Daytime can feel busy; night belongs to you.
 Lantern-lit alleys, gulls over the ramparts, the abbey bells above.
 Classic tastes include pré-salé lamb and Cancale oysters; the famous Mère Poulard omelette is a fun, foamy throwback.

-Stay on the rock for the after-hours hush, or at selected bay-view hotels on the mainland for easier bags + parking—we arrange porterage.
+Stay on the rock for the after-hours hush, or at selected bay-view hotels on the mainland for easier bags and parking—we arrange porterage.

 Beaurouge tip: book dinner at golden hour facing the bay, then walk back on the ramparts as the lights come on.